Liquidation · Strategy

 Tested and graded devices sold in bulk to resellers, distributors, and export buyers.
 Lower margin per unit (10–20%) but much lower processing cost ($5–$10 per unit) and faster velocity.
 A 500-unit B2B order ships in days; selling 500 units DTC takes weeks.

-Best for: Grade A and B devices with moderate demand, older-model flagships, and any volume exceeding DTC capacity.
+Best for: Grade A and B devices with moderate demand, older-model flagships, and any volume that exceeds your DTC channel capacity.

 3. Liquidation (Bulk)

-Mixed-condition devices sold by the pallet or truckload at steep discounts.
-Processing cost is minimal ($1–$3 per unit).
+Mixed-condition devices sold by the pallet or truckload to liquidation buyers at steep discounts.
+Processing cost is minimal ($1–$3 per unit for basic manifest and IMEI check).
 Recovery is typically 15–35% of original wholesale value.

-Best for: Grade C devices, older models, large quantities that need to move fast, and devices where repair cost exceeds post-repair value.
+Best for: Grade C devices, older models with low resale demand, large quantities that need to move fast, and devices where repair cost exceeds post-repair value.

 4. Parts and Recycling

-Devices with no functional or resale value disassembled for parts or sent to certified e-waste recyclers.
+Devices with no functional or resale value are disassembled for parts (screens, batteries, cameras, logic boards) or sent to certified e-waste recyclers.
+Recovery is minimal but nonzero, and responsible recycling protects your reputation and compliance standing.

-Best for: Dead-on-arrival units, board-level failures, and models so old that even Grade A has negligible value.
+Best for: Dead-on-arrival units, devices with board-level failure, and models so old that even Grade A units have negligible resale value.

 The Decision Framework